 Ashford Art Club held its 40th Anniversary in 2010.
 I have taken the text from an article written by one of our club founder members Gladys McKerchar that gives details of the early years of our club

-The Idea for an Art Club began in the late 1960's, when a group of Further Education Art Students attending Abbotsford School learnt that their Tutor Mr Olleranshaw – nicknamed "0llie" - was to leave this area to bring up his children "in the countryside" near Bristol.
-The group had attended the weekly classes for 3 Years, in fact, it was almost a closed shop.
+The Idea for an Art Club began in the late 1960s when a group of further education art students attending Abbotsford School learnt that their tutor Mr Olleranshaw – nicknamed '0llie' – left this area to bring up his children in the countryside near Bristol.
+The group had attended the weekly classes for three years.
+It was almost a closed shop.

-Successful Spring and Autumn Exhibitions have been held each year, as have Open Air Exhibitions on Sunbury Green every July.
+Successful Spring and Autumn Exhibitions have been held each year, as having Open Air Exhibitions on Sunbury Green every July.

-People interested in the arts are welcome to the club, be they starting, mediocre, or experienced artists.
+People interested in the arts are welcome to the club, be they beginners or experienced artists.